mukul74/BDD_Analysis_OD/README.md

   - `runs/detect/val/` – Contains plots related to **Precision, Recall, and F1 Score**.
 # 4. Model Evaluation on Validation Set Across Different Scenarios

+Apart from the object detections overview, I tried to look for scenes where the detections failed or what were combinations, what models was looking in to.
+For example Snow+Night+Highway, could be a possible scenerio, with less detections.

 This analysis examines the model's performance under various **environmental scenarios**, defined as combinations of:

 - **Weather**